Moving Away From Tamarindo Costa Rica

 We sat down and made a list of things we wanted like cooler weather that is 60º-85º Fahrenheit all year, more rain, bigger birds, more monkeys, and privacy.
 We would like to be more in the jungle with animals as our neighbors, not people.
 We would love to have an area where we could have a garden.
 My dream is a property with fruit trees that we could eat off of.

-The difference…
+The Difference…

 The difference…While having an expat community was crucial in our transition, we want to be around more of the local culture.
 We have two more years before our daughter Taya is done with school, and we want her to experience more of this country and the language.

-Our Spanish is not being used since we are in a heavy expat community.
+Our Spanish is not being used since we are in a heavily expat community.
 Steve has done Spanish lessons almost every day over the last four years and is much better than he gives himself credit for.
 However, Taya and I have been guilty of not learning it because everyone, even our Tico friends speak English.

 We have decided that looking outside of Tamarindo is best.
 I know that this is going to bring challenges like fewer shopping options, more power and internet outages, fewer people, and little to no English.